couchbaselabs/couchbase-sdk-server/README.md

 Consists of:

 * Jaeger.
-The tracing database.
+The tracing database used for integration testing.
 Can access the UI on http://performance.sdk.couchbase.com:16686.
 The retention is 1m traces, which should be fine for integration testing.
 * Prometheus.
 The metrics database.
 Can access the UI on http://performance.sdk.couchbase.com:9090.
 Retention is 15 days.
-* OpenTelemetry collector.
-This is the ingest point for integration testing, running on port 4317.
-The performers are told to send their data here, and it forwards it on to Prometheus, Jaeger and (for now) Grafana Tempo.
+* Honeycomb.
+The tracing database used for adhoc and performance testing.
+Can join with this link https://ui.honeycomb.io/join_team/couchbase-sdk.

+There are three `opentelemetry-collector` instances ready for ingesting OTLP GRPC data:

+* Port 4317 for adhoc testing.
+Forwards to Prometheus and Honeycomb.
+SDK team members should feel free to use this for any adhoc needs.
+Though do bear in mind that our free plan for Honeycomb is very rate limited..
+* Port 10001 for performance testing (http://performance.sdk.couchbase.com:8080/).
+Forwards to Prometheus and Honeycomb.
+* Port 10003 for integration testing.
+Forwards to Jaeger, Prometheus and Honeycomb (and, for now, Grafana Tempo).
-IMPORTANT: Do not send anything else to this port - e.g. don't use it for performance or adhoc testing.
+Important: Do not send anything else to this port - e.g. don't use it for performance or adhoc testing.
 We don't want to interfere with the tests.
-* Grafana, with UI running on http://performance.sdk.couchbase.com:3000.
-Just to allow easier viewing and debugging of the telemetry.

 And deprecated/legacy (may be removed in future):